Rush-2013

 The film’s focal point is Grace and both her problems (she is pregnant and her abusive father is being released from prison) and her relationships with the teens currently staying in the group home.

-The film is fairly engaging, but seems a bit forced and not gritty enough given the subject matter.
+The film is fairly engaging but seems a bit forced and not gritty enough given the subject matter.

 I enjoyed the relationship between Grace and a new charge, Jayden, whom she befriends.
-The group of teens is almost too perfectly cast however- a mix of races and stereotypes, the kids did not come across as genuine.
-I would have liked to see more backstory for some of the kids besides the two that were given one.
+The group of teens is almost too perfectly cast, however- with a mix of races and stereotypes, the kids did not come across as genuine.

 Subjects were introduced but not followed through with- Why was Grace’s father never introduced onscreen?
 Where was the mother?
 Her childhood issues were mentioned only in passing.
 Some of Grace’s actions were unrealistic and out of character for a counseling supervisor.

 Would she smash the windows of one of the teen’s father’s cars out of anger and not consider the repercussions?
-And what was with the constant poop jokes especially in the first 10 minutes?
-That was dumb and out of place.
+And what was with the constant poop jokes, especially in the first ten minutes?

-The film seemed glossed over and I didn’t feel the realism to it- almost like a CBS television drama with swear words added to seem harsher.
-The subject matter was brave, but so many more details could have been delved into and explored in Short Term 12.
+The film feels glossed over and I didn’t feel the realism- almost like a CBS television drama with swear words added to seem harsher.
+The subject was brave, but many more details could have been delved into and explored in Short Term 12 (2013).

-Independent Spirit Award Nominations: Best Female Lead-Brie Larson, Best Supporting Male-Lakeith Stanfield, Best Editing (won)
+Independent Spirit Award Nominations: 1 win-Best Female Lead-Brie Larson, Best Supporting Male-Lakeith Stanfield, Best Editing (won)

 The Searchers-1956